gregiberri/cat_classifier/README.md

 --id_tag specifies the name under the config where the results will be saved \
 --config specifies the config name to use (eg. config "base" for *config/config_files/base.yaml*)\
---mode can be 'train', 'val', 'test' or 'hpo'
+--mode can be 'train', 'val', 'test' or 'hpo' --save_preds to save the predictions during eval/test --visualize to make visualization of the model during eval/test

 ### Required data
 The required data's path should be specified inside the config file like:
 > data: \
   &emsp; params: \
-  &emsp; dataset_path: '/home/data/R-jpg' \
+  &emsp; dataset_path: 'dataset' \

-During train, val and hpo the files should be under their class subdirectory (eg. */home/data/R-jpg/stop_table*). \
+During train, val and hpo the files should be under their class subdirectory (eg. *dataset/sajt*). \
 During test the files should all be in the specified directory.

 ### Saving and loading experiment